-I’ve been earning a living with affiliate marketing for over a decade.
+I’ve earned a living from my online businesses for over a decade.
 I own three websites in different industries.
-Combined, they make over $250,000 annually.
+Combined, they make over $1M annually.

 Let’s dive in.

 Get Your FREE 30-Page Affiliate Marketing Beginners Guide And Grow Your Site Today

 Affiliate marketing is making money by promoting another company’s products or services on your website.
 You earn a commission when you send merchants qualifying leads, traffic, or sales through your affiliate link.

 It’s a way to make money online without creating your own products to sell.
 It’s great for beginners or people who don’t want to deal with customer service requests.

 Affiliate marketing is growing in popularity as more and more businesses use it.
 Take a look at these stats: